ismet55555/yojenkins/docs/source/usage.md

 ## Authentication

 Effortless authentication is something that `yojenkins` can do for you.
-That is, once you have authentication profiles set up, it is not something you have to think about much while using `yojenkins`.
+Once you have authentication profiles set up, it is not something you have to think about much while using `yojenkins`.

 ### Authentication Profiles

 `yojenkins` has the ability to store and manage authentication profiles.
-That is, you are able to store and manage different authentication credentials and use them to authenticate with the Jenkins server as you need them, without having to enter them each time you need to interact with each Jenkins server.
+You are able to store and manage different authentication credentials and use them to authenticate with the Jenkins server as you need them, without having to enter them each time you need to interact with each Jenkins server.